Fishing at Fairlands Valley

 To fish at Fairlands Valley, you need both a rod licence and a day ticket.

-Rod licences can be purchased from any Post Office in England and Wales.
+You can purchase a rod licence from any Post Office in England and Wales.

 Day tickets give permission to fish a particular water.
-Day tickets may be purchased from the WGCAC bailiff on duty.
+Day tickets must be pre-booked and purchased in advance from the Head Bailiff by calling Steve Wickens on 07719 277 443.

 Fishing Rules and Regulations

-- All anglers must comply fully with the Stevenage Borough Council Bye Laws / Fairlands Valley Park Angling Rules and Bye-Laws and hold an Environment Agency rod licence.
+- All anglers must comply fully with the Stevenage Borough Council Bye Laws and National and Local Bye-Laws as determined by the Environment Agency.

-- Stevenage Borough Council and Welwyn Garden City Angling Club reserve the right to expel anglers who breach any of these rules.
-Day tickets will be withdrawn and no refunds will be given.
+- Stevenage Borough Council and designated Angling Club officials reserve the right to expel anglers who breach any of these rules.
+Tickets will be withdrawn, and no refunds will be given.

-- Ticket holders fish entirely at their own risk.
-Neither Stevenage Borough Council nor Welwyn Garden City Angling Club accepts any liability or responsibility for the loss, damage or injury to any customer or equipment, however caused.
+- Ticket and permit holders fish entirely at their own risk.
+Neither Stevenage Borough Council nor the Angling Club accepts any liability or responsibility for the loss, damage or injury to any customer or equipment, however caused.

-- Day tickets must be purchased at the water edge from the Welwyn Garden City Angling Club Bailiff.
+- Day tickets must be purchased from the appointed Angling Club Bailiff.

-- Day tickets must be produced when requested by officers of the council, bailiff or any WGC Angling Club official.
+- Tickets, permits and/or rod licences must be produced when requested by officers of the Council, bailiff or any Angling Club official.

-- Day ticket anglers are permitted to fish the main lake from peg 1 on the West fishing beach to peg 37 on the Southern fishing bank only.
+- Anglers are permitted to fish the Main Lake on the West fishing beach and the Southern fishing bank only.
 No fishing is allowed on any other parts of the Main Lake, the Environment Lake or The Millennium Lake.

-- Any Fishing on the main lake between 15 March and 15 June (inclusive) will be at the discretion of Stevenage Borough Council and WGC Angling Club.
+- Any Fishing on the main lake between 15 March and 15 June (inclusive) will be at the discretion of Stevenage Borough Council and the Angling Club.

-- No fishing by persons under 12 years of age, unless accompanied by an adult.
+- Persons under the age of 12 must be accompanied by an adult.

-- No interfering with other water users.
+- Anglers shall not wilfully interfere with other parks/ water users.
 Consideration must be given for the safety of other users at all times.

-- Interfering with the wildlife or damaging the banks, trees, shrubs, lifesaving equipment or boats is strictly forbidden.
+- Interfering or damaging any wildlife, banks, trees, shrubs, lifesaving equipment, boats or any other park infrastructure or furniture is strictly forbidden.

-- All fish, except Zander, must be returned unharmed to the water.
+- All fish must be returned to the water unharmed**.

 - Any tagged fish caught must be notified to the bailiff.

-- No litter – please use the litterbins provided.
+- No littering – please use the litter bins provided or take home.

 - No unattended dogs.
-Dogs must be kept on a lead at the waters edge and under proper control at all times.
+Dogs must be under proper close control at all times.

 - No digging for baits.

-- No fishing towards the boat launching area from peg 1.
+- No fishing towards the boat launching area or within the cascade.

 - All motorised vehicles are restricted to the designated car parks only.